BSc (Hons) (NFQ Level 8) & MSc (NFQ Level 9)

 Curricular information is subject to change.

-Open AllIf you are interested in physics and mathematics, and think you might like to teach these subjects at post-primary level, then this course may be for you.
-It’s designed so that from the start, you study physics and mathematics, along with education, in an integrated manner.
-In third year, you’ll gain teaching experience by completing placements (which we find for you) in a post-primary school and as a third-level tutor.
+If you are interested in Physics and Mathematics, and think you might like to teach these subjects at post-primary level, then this degree subject may be for you.
+It’s designed so that you study physics, mathematics and education in an integrated manner.
+Throughout the degree subject you will gain teaching experience through structured educational placements.

-The four-year BSc in Physics, Mathematics & Education leads directly to the one-year MSc in Mathematics and Science Education.
+The four-year BSc Physics, Mathematics & Education leads directly to the one-year MSc Mathematics and Science Education.
 On completion of both degrees, you are fully qualified to teach Physics and Mathematics to Higher Level Leaving Certificate Level and Science to Junior Certificate Level.

 Key Fact

-The five-year course is fully accredited by the Teaching Council of Ireland.
 Placements are integrated into this course from first year, with year-long placements at two different post-primary schools during the final two years of the course.

 First Year